cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 running cadence.
 It allows these fields to be estimated more accurately and in real time, as opposed to the current method of manual entry by the user on the web app based on their own estimations.

+**Privacy/Use of Data:**
+This application requires access to the user's heart rate data, running/biking cadence, height, and gender.
+This data is used to calculate the user's estimated energy expended during an activity.
+This data is not stored or transmitted anywhere outside of the device/simulator, nor is it used for any other purpose.

 The application is currently in development and is not yet released beyond the simulator.